needle-mirror/com.unity.xr.arfoundation/Documentation~/features/camera/image-capture.md

 ```

 `XRCpuImage.Plane` provides direct access to a native memory buffer via `NativeArray<byte>`.
 This represents a view into the native memory — you don't need to dispose the `NativeArray`.
 You should consider this memory read-only, and its data is valid until the `XRCpuImage` is disposed.

+> [!NOTE]
+> If your project targets the OpenXR Meta provider, you can access CPU images directly with the `MetaOpenXRCameraSubsystem` acquisition APIs.
+Refer to [Access images via CPU](xref:meta-openxr-camera#access-images-via-cpu) (OpenXR Meta) for more information about CPU image access on Meta Quest.